 Blackett graduated from Rice University in 1997 with a bachelor’s degree in managerial studies and Spanish, and she also holds a master’s degree from the University of Houston in hotel management.

-As a collegian, Blackett earned a national title as a member of Rice Owls’ indoor 4×400 metre relay squad in 1997.
-Her highest individual finish came in a 2nd place effort in the 400 metres hurdles in 1997.
+As a collegian, Blackett earned a national title as a member of Rice Owls’ indoor 4×400 meter relay squad in 1997.
+Her highest individual finish came in a 2nd place effort in the 400 meters hurdles in 1997.

 Blackett represented Barbados in six IAAF World Championships (1997–2007).
 She qualified for the final four times and in 1999 finished fourth.
 She competed in the 2000 Sydney Olympics, qualifying for the semi-final of the 400m hurdles and she competed in the 400m hurdles at the 2004 Athens Olympics.
 She has also represented her country at the World Indoor Athletics Championships.